🏡 Your Home is Talking—Are You Listening?

 📈 Maintenance vs. Renovation: What Really Pays Off?

-When prepping to sell, not all upgrades are created equal.
-Some offer strong return on investment (ROI), while others fall flat.
+When prepping to sell, not all upgrades provide equal value.
+Some offer a strong return on investment (ROI), while others fall flat.

 ✅ Upgrades That Pay Off: